7 Ways Mentally Strong People Deal With Stress

 While stress causes some people to crumble, mentally strong people are able to thrive despite added tension.
 In fact, they view adversity as an opportunity for growth.
 Whether they're dealing with financial setbacks, health problems, or workplace difficulties, mentally strong people don't let stress drag them down.

-Here are 7 ways mentally strong people handle stress effectively:
+Here are seven ways mentally strong people handle stress effectively:

 1. They accept that stress is part of life.